 To use Obfsproxy, you must install it on your computer, and it must be installed on the VPN server you are connecting to.
 In most cases, you’ll have to ask your VPN provider to set it up.

-Obfsproxy does not encrypt your traffic, but it also does not require much overhead, so if it is useful in countries where bandwidth is limited (e.g. Syria or Ethiopia).
+Obfsproxy does not encrypt your traffic, but it also does not require much overhead, so it is useful in countries with limited bandwidth (e.g., Syria or Ethiopia).

-There are instruction for setting up Obsfproxy with OpenVPN on this page.
+There are instructions for setting up Obsfproxy with OpenVPN on this page.

-Another method of avoiding Advance Deep Packet Inspection, is use OpenVPN through a SSL tunnel, to wrap you data in another layer of encryption.
-This makes your OpenVPN traffic virtually indistinguishable from regular SSL traffic, because Deep Packet Inspection cannot penetrate this addition layer of encryption.
+Another method of avoiding Advance Deep Packet Inspection is to use OpenVPN through an SSL tunnel to wrap your data in another layer of encryption.
+This makes your OpenVPN traffic virtually indistinguishable from regular SSL traffic because Deep Packet Inspection cannot penetrate this additional layer of encryption.

 We offer OpenVPN on ports 80 TCP / UDP, 443 TCP / UDP and 53 TCP / UDP.
 Additionally, every Air server supports directly OpenVPN over SSH and OpenVPN over SSL.
 This means that even the most brutal techniques of monitoring, censorship, throttling and traffic shaping will fail against AirVPN, because your ISP and your government will see only TCP or UDP traffic (as you prefer) on a unique port.

-Please not that using a SSL tunnel will slow down your internet connections.
+Please note that using an SSL tunnel will slow down your internet connection.

 OpenVPN through an SSH tunnel

-Using OpenVPN with a SSH tunnel is very similar to using it with a SSL tunnel.
+Using OpenVPN with an SSH tunnel is similar to using it with an SSL tunnel.
 The difference is that you wrap your OpenVPN traffic with SSH encryption instead of SSL encryption.
 SSH is the “secure shell” software used to make connections to shell accounts in Unix.
-You can find SSH clients for most operating systems — see PuTTY for example.
+You can find SSH clients for most operating systems — see PuTTY, for example.